charendt/azure-ai-evaluation-kickstarter/README.md

    - **Evaluate Models**: Upload or enter test data, select two models and a judge LLM, then generate and evaluate responses.
    - **Evaluate Prompts**: Enter two system messages and a prompt, then compare model outputs and metrics.
    - **Evaluate Agents**: Run a chat agent, view conversations, and evaluate tool calls and agent behaviors.
-4. Download JSONL datasets of responses for offline analysis.
+4. Download JSONL datasets of responses for offline analysis if needed.

 ## Architecture